popqq/Smart_Plant/docs/source/programming.rst

     For flashing new firmwares, if the :term:`OTA` support is not available, you can use the USB-C or the serial port (3.3, GND, Tx, Rx).

 ..
 Caution::
-    If you decide to flash the board through the serial port, make sure to unplug the battery before.
+    If you decide to flash the board through the serial port, make sure to unplug the battery before (the 3.3V supply is shared).